BitLocker Encryption

 3. Select Continue with BitLocker Drive Encryption.

 4. Set BitLocker startup preferences as desired.
 If you are prompted to enter a memory stick, then you did not have TPM enabled or chose the option of using a USB startup key.
-We do not recommend because it is a pain, but you may continue: insert a removable USB memory device into a USB port when prompted, then Save to save the Startup key to the device.
+We do not recommend this because it is a pain, but you may continue: insert a removable USB memory device into a USB port when prompted, then Save to save the Startup key to the device.

 5. You will be prompted to save a recovery key.
 You will need this to unlock the system if you have to move the hard drive to another system, or if BitLocker detects a problem with the integrity of the system.
 If you used a memory stick for your startup key, do not save the recovery password on the same USB device as the startup key, but instead insert a different device.
 It is recommended that multiple copies of the password be kept.
 It is also advised that the password be printed out and kept safely on file.
 We only printed it; if you choose to just write it down, you should have someone check what you wrote.